History of the Catholic Church in France: Concordat and the revival of congregations

 Religion had been a major issue during the Revolution, and Napoleon resolved most of the outstanding problems.
-Thereby he moved the clergy and large numbers of devout Catholics from hostility to the government to support for him.
+Thereby, he moved the clergy and large numbers of devout Catholics from hostility to the government to support for him.
 The Catholic system was reestablished by the Concordat of 1801 (signed with Pope Pius VII), so that church life returned to normal; the church lands were not restored, but the Jesuits were allowed back in and the bitter fights between the government and Church ended.
 Protestants and atheists were tolerated.
 The Concordat was in effect until 1905.

 Leaders of the Catholic Church taking the civil oath required by the Concordat.

 All these were restored by the Concordat of Napoleon Bonaparte, who became Consul for ten years on 4 November 1799.
-The Concordat assured to French Catholicism, in spite of the interpolation of the articles organiques, a hundred years of peace.
-The conduct of Napoleon I, when he became emperor (18 May 1804) towards Pius VII was most offensive to the papacy; but even during those years when Napoleon was ill-treating Pius VII and keeping him a prisoner, Catholicism in France was reviving and expanding day by day.
+The Concordat assured French Catholicism, despite the interpolation of the articles organiques, a hundred years of peace.
+The conduct of Napoleon I, when he became emperor (18 May 1804), towards Pius VII was most offensive to the papacy; but even during those years when Napoleon was ill-treating Pius VII and keeping him a prisoner, Catholicism in France was reviving and expanding day by day.
 Numerous religious congregations came to life again or grew up rapidly, often under the guidance of simple priests or humble women, religious sisters.
 The Sisters of Christian Schools of Mercy, who work in hospitals and schools, date from 1802, as do the Sisters of Providence of Langres; the Sisters of Mercy of Montauban from 1804; the Sisters of the Sacred Heart of Jesus at St-Julien-du-Gua date from 1805.
-In 1806 we have the Sisters of Reuilly-sur-Loire, founded by the Abbé Dujarie; the Sisters of St. Regis at Aubenis, founded by the Abbé Therne; the Sisters of Notre Dame de Bon Secours at Charly; the Sisters of Mercy of Billom. the Sisters of Wisdom founded by Blessed Grignon de Montfort, remodeled their institutions at this time in La Vendée, and Madame Dupleix was founding at Lyons and at Durat the Confraternity of Mary and Joseph for visiting the prisons.
-The year 1807 saw the coming of the Sisters of Christian Teaching and Nursing (de l'Instruction chrétienne et des malades) of St-Gildas-des-Bois founded by the Abbé Deshayes and the great teaching order of the Sisters of Ste-Chrétienne of Metz.
-In 1809 there appeared in Aveyron the Sisters of the Blessed Virgin Mary; in 1810, the sisters of St. Joseph of Vaur (Ardéche), the Sister Hospitallers of Rennes, and the Sisters of St. Joseph of Cluny.
+In 1806, we have the Sisters of Reuilly-sur-Loire, founded by the Abbé Dujarie; the Sisters of St. Regis at Aubenis, founded by the Abbé Therne; the Sisters of Notre Dame de Bon Secours at Charly; and the Sisters of Mercy of Billom.
+The Sisters of Wisdom, founded by Blessed Grignon de Montfort, remodelled their institutions at this time in La Vendée, and Madame Dupleix was founded at Lyons and at Durat the Confraternity of Mary and Joseph for visiting the prisons.
+The year 1807 saw the coming of the Sisters of Christian Teaching and Nursing (de l'Instruction chrétienne et des malades) of St-Gildas-des-Bois, founded by the Abbé Deshayes and the great teaching order of the Sisters of Ste-Chrétienne of Metz.
+In 1809, there appeared in Aveyron the Sisters of the Blessed Virgin Mary; in 1810, the sisters of St. Joseph of Vaur (Ardéche), the Sister Hospitallers of Rennes, and the Sisters of St. Joseph of Cluny.
 Such was the fruit of eight years of religious revival, and the list could easily be continued through the years that followed.